Port Moody 2050: updating our Official Community Plan

 Please stop aggressive density building in Port Moody

-by Marialiveshere, about 2 years ago
+by Marialiveshere, over 2 years ago

 We moved here because we were looking for a quiet and interesting place to live.
 We moved here because there were less high rises, and less corportate fast food, cafe, restaurant chains.
 We like that there are more local and independent small business', as well as community feeling.